janetjoywilson/janetjoywilson.github.io/coaching.md

 # Congratulations, you’ve written a book!

-How will you and your book get discovered?
+How will you and your book get discovered? <i class="fa fa-book" aria-hidden="true"></i>
-Should you self-publish or find a literary agent?
+Should you self-publish or find a literary agent? <i class="fa fa-book" aria-hidden="true"></i>
-Where is your energy best utilized?
+Where is your energy best utilized? <i class="fa fa-book" aria-hidden="true"></i>
 Do you need help pivoting your challenges into solutions?

 ### Let’s work together to bring your words off the page and into peoples’ hearts.